-Dukey's stomach growls briefly (as a sound effect) in the episode "iJohnny"
+Dukey's stomach growls briefly (as a sound effect) in the episode "iJohnny".

 A lesser-known short cartoon by John Mac Intyre called "Kitchen Casanova" features a first time cook attempting to make a nice dinner for his date.
 While she's waiting, at one point, her stomach growls, and his dog growls back at it.

 In the episode, "Door Jammed", Russell's stomach growls due to eating some bad kibble, yet this somehow gets Sunil and Vinnie to believe he's a werewolf.
-Later on in this episode, Zoe's stomach growls for the same reason, and she gets the same reaction from the other pets (except Russell).
+Later on in this episode, Zoe's stomach growls for the same reason, and she gets the same reaction from the other pets (except for Russell).

 Russell's stomach growls again in the episode, "The Nest Hat's Craze".